AHEC Scholars and Rising Scholars

 - Nursing (AAS, BS, MS)

 - Occupational Therapy

 - Speech-Language Pathology

 AHEC also offers the Rising Scholars program for students in high school or undergraduate pre-major studies.
-The Rising Scholars program is identical with the AHEC Scholars program, except that the community-based hours are reduced and the course curriculum is less technical.
+The Rising Scholars program involves more personalized tutoring and academic support, but may also incorporate some elements of AHEC Scholars, such as hands-on clinical experience.